 GSWPA offers two options for the Girl Scout Silver Award Worskhops - in person or online on-demand.
 Both options outline the available resources, how to start, and project requirements.
 Check our Activites Calendar for an upcoming schedule.

-Unable to attend one of the scheduled workshops or training?
+Unable to attend one of the scheduled workshops or trainings?
 No problem!
 Access the online on-demand training.

 We also have a team of facilitators to hold local in person trainings.
 Complete this form to request a 2 hour in person workshop.